RajaMuneerBaigal/Linux_Basic_Commands/README.md

 ======================================================================
 ### Altering Permissions:
-To change the permission of a file/folder we can use change mode i.e chmod command . to use chmod to alter permission we need to tell it. who we are changing permission for  what changes are we making, adding or removing permissions of a user  and which permissions are we setting
+To change the permission of a file/folder we can use change mode i.e **chmod** command .To use chmod to alter permission we need to tell it. **who** we are changing permission for  **what** changes are we making, adding or removing permissions of a user  and **which** permissions are we setting

 -------------------------------------------------
 **Syntax:**
   chmod mode filename
   chmod -r mode foldername

 When specifiying permission with chmod , we use a special syntax to write permission statements.
-First we specify the "who"  with following values.
+First we specify the **"who"**  with following values.
 - u for user
 - g for group
 - o for others(world) and a for all of the above
 -------------------------------------------------
-Next we tell chmod "what" we are doing using the following characters:
+Next we tell chmod **"what"** we are doing using the following characters:
  - Plus (+) for granting permissions
  - Minus (-) for removing permissions
  - Equals (=) sets a permission and removes others
 -------------------------------------------------
-Finally, the "which" values are:
+Finally, the **"which"** values are:
 - r for read permission
 - w for write
 - x for execute permission
 -------------------------------------------------
 Example **Usage:**
-- chmod g+w file  will give group members write permission to the file.
+- **chmod g+w** file  will give group members write permission to the file.
-- chmod a-w file will remove write permission for all the users,groups and world
+- **chmod a-w** file will remove write permission for all the users,groups and world
-- chmod u+x file will add execture permission for user group
+- **chmod u+x** file will add execture permission for user group
-- chmod a=r file will only add read permission for all (user,group,world)  and remove pervious permissions that was set for the file
+- **chmod a=r** file will only add read permission for all (user,group,world)  and remove pervious permissions that was set for the file
-- chmod ugo+rwx file is same as chmod a=rwx file as its gives all permission to all users,groups,and others
+- **chmod ugo+rwx** file is same as chmod a=rwx file as its gives all permission to all users,groups,and others

 -------------------------------------------------
 Chmod actually uses two types of notations. symbolic as we saw above and there is another notation called octal notation.